sonjiku/pythia/README.md

 Texture: Frigid

-#>pythia evank -p 1
+#>pythiarg evank -p 1

 Food: Undercooked Orange
 ```

-## Hacking Pythia
+## Hacking pythiarg
 ### Why would I want to do this?
-While `pythia` should offer you almost anything that you might need for creating adventures set in a fantasy setting, you might want to use it to generate a character using specific rules from your TTRPG of choice.
+While `pythiarg` should offer you almost anything that you might need for creating adventures set in a fantasy setting, you might want to use it to generate a character using specific rules from your TTRPG of choice.
 Maybe you are a Game Master, and want to randomly generate a dungeon for your players to explore, or a musician that can't decide which song they're going to start learning next.
 Whatever the reason may be, randomness can be very fun -sometimes funny- and very useful for a creative person!

 If you are not going to need random **things** often, and specifically **things** that you cannot find already in this software, you may decide it is not really worth your time hacking at this

 ### How do I go about doing this?
-Pythia is written in *Python*.
+pythiarg is written in *Python*.
 Python is an easy to learn programming language but in all honesty you won't be doing any more programming throughout this process than a kid does making a drawing by filling in colouring books.
-Pythia is written in a way where it is very modular and easy to append to.
+PythiaRG is written in a way where it is very modular and easy to append to.
 Just follow this simple recipe:
 1. Make a copy of `template.py`.
 1. Rename the file to something better and easily memorable.
 1. Make your tables inside of the file by following the instructions.